mohsinkhn/AV-AmEx-Hackathon/README.md

    * **User-User similarity features** - To help model pack similar users together, user ad counts on for different products, wepbpage_ids and day of week were used.
    * **Historical Log features** - Since, historical logs had information on what Ads a user has clicked in past.
 Total counts, product counts, dayofweek counts etc. were  calculated.
 Also, statistics on how many ads were shown to user at the same time were used.

-Finally for test predictions, I had decided to average 3 runs with different seeds to help generalize better (but forgot to change seed in loop :'( )
+Finally for test predictions, I had decided to average 3 runs with different seeds to help generalize better (but forgot to change seed in loop :'(, probably I should not have been watching 'the ballad of buster scruggs' while coding)

 For making predictions on test set, two training sets were used
   * Complete training data